roadrunner/iletimerkezi-php/README.md

 }
 ```
 ```
-+905321131913 # Message is being sent or waiting for delivery report.
++905321131913 -> TEXT_ENROUTE / Message is being sent or waiting for delivery report.
 ```